Twice Upon a Time (Doctor Who): Critical reception

 "Twice Upon a Time" received generally positive reviews, with praise given to the performances.
 88% of 25 critic reviews are positive on Rotten Tomatoes, with an average rating of 7.6/10.
 The site's consensus reads "Doctor Who: Twice Upon a Time pays gratifying homage to the outgoing Doctor while marking a thoughtful, warm and funny passing of the torch to a new era in the franchise."

 Writing for IGN Scott Collura praised the episode particularly the final moments featuring the regeneration.
 Collura felt that the episode improved the ending of "The Doctor Falls" as well as The Tenth Planet.
-He also praised the casting of Mark Gatiss as the Captain feeling that he " provides the perfect element of humanity required for a Doctor Who story".
+He also praised the casting of Mark Gatiss as the Captain feeling that he "provides the perfect element of humanity required for a Doctor Who story".
 Entertainment Weeklys Dana Schwartz also praised Gatiss as well as the closing moments of the episode.
-Writing for Vulture Ross Ruediger praised the episodes use of nostalgia and how it concluded the Twelfth Doctor's character arc.
+Writing for Vulture Ross Ruediger praised the episode's use of nostalgia and how it concluded the Twelfth Doctor's character arc.
 Ruediger also felt that the episode was an improvement on the previous regeneration episode, "The Time of the Doctor".

 Michael Hogan offered a negative review for The Daily Telegraph, criticising Moffat's writing and concluding that viewers "would have been left scratching their heads in bafflement.
 It was self-indulgent, overcomplicated and, most unforgivably, frequently boring."